CHANGE LOG

 Video

 X10D supports RTP or RTSP video delivery.
-Which video protocol is used is determined by the configuration of the vehicle.
-Only one RTP or RTSP can be active at a time.
+Which video protocol is used is determined by the configuration on the vehicle.
+Only one of RTP or RTSP can be active at a time.

 RTP